AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/add-metadata/index.md

 * buttonSize: small
 * buttonDistributer: Elego

 Property metadata is information in the form of key:value pairs associated with properties.
-Limits are defined here:

-<pre>~/device_linux_public/lib/app/props_internal.h</pre>

-Limits include the following:
+Limits, defined in <code>~/device_linux_public/lib/app/props_internal.h.</code>, include the following:

 * PROP_METADATA_MAX_ENTRIES - The maximum number of key/value pairs is 10.
 * PROP_METADATA_KEY_MAX_LEN - The maximum key length is 255 bytes.

-Here are the directions:
+Here are the directions for implementing metadata:

 <ol>
 <li>Browse to the Developer Portal.</li>